Search the site for a moth name or other keyword

 4. Lunar Marbled Brown, Marbled Brown and Pale Tussock Moth

-Marbled Brown and Dark Tussock are both less common in most areas and do not have the strong cross-
+Marbled Brown is less common in most areas and does not have the strong cross-

 Lunar Marbled Brown